fade437/Tkinter/README.md

 # Simple calculator
-This is a simple calculator that is made using Tkinter and can do airthmetic operations like addition, subtraction, multiplication and division.
+This is a simple calculator that is made using Tkinter and can do basic airthmetic operations like addition, subtraction, multiplication and division.
 It can perform operations between only two numbers at a time.